JuliaActuary/JuliaActuary.org/blog/julia-getting-started-actuaries.md

 Most other languages don't have macros, and it means that it's hard to 'hook into' code in a safe way.
 For example, benchmarking can involve a lot of boilerplate code just to setup, time, and summarize the results (such as the `timeit` library in Python).

-Note that *using* (i.e. *calling*) macros is quite prevalent when coding in Julia, however *writing* macros is usually reserved for special use cases and is not recommended for novice users or [indeed most use cases](https://www.youtube.com/watch?v=mSgXWpvQEHE).
+Note that *using* (i.e. *calling*) macros is quite prevalent when coding in Julia, however *writing* macros is [more advanced usage](https://www.youtube.com/watch?v=mSgXWpvQEHE) and beyond the scope of a "getting-started" guide.

 ## Installation and Tooling